 a.
-The proposed project would increase the need for fire and police services; however, the project site is within the current service area of both these agencies and the additional time and cost to service the site is minimal.
-The proposed project would not induce substantial population growth and therefore, would not substantially increase the demand on parks, schools or other public facilities.
-Additionally, this growth has been accounted for in the City's General Plan and within SCAG's population forecasts.
-Impacts would be less than significant.
+The proposed project may increase the need for fire and police services during construction and occupancy; however, the project site is within the current service area of both these agencies and the additional time and cost to service the sites is minimal.
+The proposed project would not induce substantial population growth and therefore, would not increase the demand on parks or other public facilities.
+Therefore, impacts would be less than significant.

-Construction of the proposed project may result in an incremental increase in population and may increase the number of students in the Lancaster School District and Antelope Valley Union High School District.
-Proposition IA, which governs the way in which school funding is carried out, predetermines by statute that payment of developer fees is adequate mitigation for school impacts.
+Construction of the proposed project may result in an incremental increase in population (see Item XIII) and may increase the number of students in the Lancaster Elementary School District and Antelope Valley Union High School District.
+Proposition 1A, which governs the way in which school funding is carried out, predetermines by statute that payment of developer fees is adequate mitigation for school impacts.
 Therefore, impacts would be less than significant.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XVI.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XVI.
 RECREATION.
-Would the project: a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-X b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-X a-b.
+Would the project: a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? Х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х a-b.
 The proposed project would generate additional population growth and would contribute on an incremental basis to the use of the existing park and recreational facilities.
 However, the applicant would be required to pay park fees which would offset the impacts of the existing parks.
+Additionally, the proposed development would include a common lot which is anticipated to be developed with recreational amenities for the residents of the subdivision.
 The development of the proposed project would not require the construction of new recreational facilities or the expansion of existing ones.
 Therefore, impacts would be less than significant.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XVII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XVII.
 TRANSPORTATION.
-Would the project: a) Conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities?
-X b) Would the project conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)?
-X c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-X d) Result in inadequate emergency access?
-X
+Would the project: a) Conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? х b) Would the project conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)? х c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х d) Result in inadequate emergency access? Х